pacs-course/pacs-examples/Examples/src/GenericFactory/README.md

 - The `Factory.hpp` file contains the implementation of the Factory.
 The `Proxy.hpp` file contains the implementation of the Proxy class.
 The file `main_testAbstractFactory.cpp` contains an example of the use.

 # A Note #
 Remember that just making a class a Singleton does not guarantee having only one instance of the object in your code.
 But it provides an additional safeguard.
-The safest way to be sure to have a single factory object in your code is to make you factory a Singleton *and* a global(namespace) variable, as shown in the example `NumericalQuadrature`.
+The safest way to be sure to have a single factory object in your code is to make you factory a Singleton *and* a global(namespace) variable, as shown in the `NumericalQuadrature` example.